ONSdigital/application-profile/README.md

 | W06000015 | 2004-01-01T00:00:00/P3Y | Female | 83.3            |
 | ...       | ...                     | ...    | ...             |

 In this example, adopting ISO 8601 time intervals allows machines to provide additional functionality for computing with this type of data.
-Adopting geography codes allows for linking between data sets.
+Adopting geography codes allows for linking between datasets.

 ```r
 # A tibble: 4 x 4